viktheram/2025_BSE_Portfolio/index.md

 <div style="text-align:left"><img src="before_after_cables.png" alt="front of the starter project" width="1500"/> </div>

 My next steps are to finish enclosing my buttons and to start working on the dispenser mechanism.
 I did some prototyping while I was waiting for my buttons to arrive, and in between code updates, but now I need to make it more refined.
 My current prototype is just made out of cardboard.
 I will move to using acrylic and making 15 channels.
 I also need to connect my servo to my turning mechanism.

+# Second Milestone

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For your second milestone, explain what you've worked on since your previous milestone.
+You can highlight:
+- Technical details of what you've accomplished and how they contribute to the final goal
+- What has been surprising about the project so far
+- Previous challenges you faced that you overcame
+- What needs to be completed before your final milestone

+# Final Milestone

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For your final milestone, explain the outcome of your project.
+Key details to include are:
+- What you've accomplished since your previous milestone
+- What your biggest challenges and triumphs were at BSE
+- A summary of key topics you learned about
+- What you hope to learn in the future after everything you've learned at BSE

 # Schematics
 <div style="position: relative; width: 100%; padding-top: calc(max(56.25%, 400px));">